vlabella/PowerGLE/README.md

 The visual basic for applications (VBA) code is contained within this repository along with a vbscript `cppam.vbs` that generates both the `.pptm` and `.ppam` files.
 To create both `PowerGLE.pptm` (macro enable presentation) and `PowerGLE.ppam` (PowerPoint add-in) type the following at the command prompt.

-    cscript cppam.vbs PowerGLE
+    cscript cppam.vbs PowerGLE [version]

 Open the PowerGLE.pptm file and hit Alt-F11 to open the VBA editing console to twiddle the code.
-The `cppam.vbs` script relies on both the zip and unzip applications, which should be installed on the machine. (see http://infozip.sourceforge.net/)
+The `cppam.vbs` script relies on both the zip and unzip applications, which should be installed on the machine. (see http://infozip.sourceforge.net/).
+The version number is optional and will be added to the filename

 Any changes that are made to the code in the `PowerGLE.pptm` file must be exported by running the macro `ExportVisualBasicCode` within PowerPoint.
 This will place all the VBA code in a subfolder `.\PowerGLE_VBA`.
 This will need to be copied over the original code for storing under version control or regenerating the PowerPoint files using `cppam.vbs`.